ssp21/ssp21-spec/ssp21.md

 SSP21 is able to operate without an authority by using the pre-shared key mode.

-## Public keys authenticated from a root certficate
+## Public keys authenticated from a root certificate

 The recommended mode for managing trust is the PKI mode.
 In this mode, trust is anchored by a private authority controlled by the utility.
 Ideally, SCADA masters and field assets (RTUs, gateways, IEDs, etc.) generate a